abidema0306/ISS-Logbook/README.md

 ## 2 Passwords: hashing and salting

 The program enforces the following password restrictions:
 The password length must be between 8 and 64 characters.
-The 256-bit hashing function the program uses allows up to 64 hexadecimal characters (PythonPool, 2021).
+The 256-bit hashing function the program uses allows up to 64 hexadecimal characters (Khan, 2021)
 The password must contain special characters, numbers and upper-case letters.
 The password must contain at least one whitespace.
 Passwords with white spaces tend to be more secure (InfosecMatter, 2021).